MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 ## What operational factors and settings allow for effective and responsible use of the feature?

 This capability does not need setting up by users.
 It is offered as a base plugin of our Copilot.
-Administrators in Customer Insights - Data can choose to disable all Copilot functionality for each solution, by using the Consent experience under Settings and System.
+Administrators in Customer Insights - Data can choose to disable all Copilot functionality for each solution, by using the [consent experience](copilot-global-consent.md).

 ## See also